goldenkairos/feeling-well-app/README.md

 $ git clone https://github.com/goldenkairos/back-end-feeling-well.git

 <details>
-<summary>Only do this if back-end heroku deployment is no longer available</summary>
+<summary>Note: Follow these instructions if back-end heroku deployment is no longer available</summary>
 In project directory in the terminal, enter the below syntax to launch project in VScode
 $ code .